17 Apr Forgiveness Without an Apology

 By: Chautè Thompson, LMHC, CDWF

-I am Chautè Thompson, licensed psychotherapist and Your Restoration Expert.
-I help women who have experienced significant breakups to Reset, Rediscover, Redefine and Renew themselves after a breakup and throughout their lifelong journey.
-If you are looking for support in healing after divorce or significant breakups you can join my newsletter list for free biweekly resources and support.
+I am Chautè Henry Thompson, licensed psychotherapist, Relationship and Restoration Expert.
+I help women who have experienced significant breakups to Rediscover and Redefine themselves, cultivating healthier relationships with self and others.
+If you are looking for support in healing after divorce or significant breakups you can join my newsletter list for free monthly resources and support.

-You can also join my tribe Brand New Me Phenomenal You to receive free resources, support and connect with other individuals on their journey.
+You can also join my tribe Brand New Me Journey to receive free resources, support and connect with other individuals on their journey.

-If you are interested in taking the first step toward working with me, you can schedule an introductory private coaching session.
+If you are interested in taking the first step toward working with me, you can schedule a clarity call.

 To stay connected with Chautè